How Bi-Persistence Clustering Works

 4 1

 To check whether these edges merge clusters at the given minimum cluster size, we need to figure out if both parents connect to enough other points before connecting to each other.
 For this purpose we interpret the matrix as an undirected graph, facilitating traversal.
-In this case, we consider all edges to the left of bi-grade \((1, 5)\), the grade induced by the selected columns.
+In this case, we consider all edges to with bi-grades below \((1, 5)\), the grade induced by the selected columns.
 Then, we perform a set-symmetric-difference-like iteration that traverses from the parent with the lowest distance edge and collects all points connected to it within that distance.
 The iteration stops when one side connects to a point already contained by the other side or when both sides do not have any edges remaining.
 The child point is excluded from the traversal, as it would be found by both sides immediately, thereby stopping the iteration.
 Merges are stored throughout the iteration when both sides have reached the minimum cluster size.

 In the case were the parent match, we traverse from the parent and child points instead.
-Because this pattern tends to occur multiple times between the same points, we also use the left-most column’s distance grade as an upper distance limit, avoiding re-checking the same edges multiple times.
-In the example shown below, a merge would be found between points (1, 2) and (0, 3, 4).
+In the example shown below, a merge would be found between points (1,

 0, 4 0, 5 0, 6 1, 0 1, 1 1, 2 1, 3